Georgia Paycheck Calculator 2026: 4.99% GA Tax + Take-Home Pay

 Georgia Income Tax Overview

-Georgia transitioned to a flat income tax rate of 5.39% in 2025, down from a progressive system that topped at 5.75%.
-The rate is scheduled to continue declining annually.
+Georgia uses a flat income tax rate of 4.99% for 2026 after HB 463 accelerated the rate cut for taxable years beginning on or after January 1, 2026.
 Georgia offers a cost of living at 93% of the national average, making it affordable for most workers.
 Atlanta, the state capital, is a major economic hub with strong job markets in technology, film production, logistics, and financial services.

 Georgia Tax Details